 - Were your clicks also higher?

-That could mean you sent more traffic via a new traffic-generation strategy, or maybe changed where you placed the ads so that they were more prominent.
+That could mean you sent more traffic via a new content strategy, or maybe moved the placement of the ads so that they were more prominent.

 - Was your conversion rate higher?

-That could mean you changed something about how you targeted the ad, so it was now reaching a more relevant audience.
-Or maybe you changed which products you were promoting so they better suited the audience you were targeting.
+You could have added different filters to the ad target to reach a more relevant audience.
+Or maybe you changed which products you were promoting so they better suited the audience.

 - What items were people purchasing through your links?

-- Are people buying a lot of a certain item, or are you now selling more of some higher-value items than you were previously?
+- Are people buying a lot of a certain item, or are you now selling more of some higher-value items than you weren't previously?

 All of these factors, and more, could be the reason why your earnings were higher than usual.

 Continuing with the scenario above, let’s say you noticed that your earnings last month were the highest they’ve ever been.
-Digging deeper into it, you found that in that month you started promoting an item that was both popular and had a high selling value.
-You also found out how much of that turned into commissions for you.
-You can use this information to determine what to do next:
+Digging deeper, you found that in said month you started promoting a popular item with a high selling value.
+You also determined how much of that resulted in earned commissions.
+Suggestions on what to try next:

-- Can you focus even more on this item, and find an even wider audience to whom you can promote it?
+- Focus even more on this item, and find an even wider audience to whom you can promote it

-- Can you feature these items more prominently on your site, or in your social media feed?
+- Feature these items more prominently on your site, or in your social media feed

-- Can you find similar items, and start promoting those as well?
+- Find similar items, and start promoting those as well